Figures & Tables

 The APA @ Conestoga style guide for figures and tables has been modified from APA (7th edition) to better match the needs of student assignments.
-To see the American Psychological Association's recommendations for published works, please click here.
+To see the American Psychological Association's recommendations for published works, please visit their Tables and Figures page.

 Figure & Table Components

 All figures and tables will have these four basic components:

 - Figure/Table Number